mohamuhsin/race-day/README.md

 #8 “Youth registrants run at 12:30 pm (regardless of registration)”

 For people who are under 18, log a statement to the console telling them that they will race at 12:30 pm.
 Include their raceNumber.

+#9 Enter different combinations of values for the two variables you created and run your code several times.
+Verify that the correct statements are printing to the console!